 Simple Navigation: Most website visitors spend less than a minute browsing, so make your site simple and impactful right off the bat.
 Start with the basics: a home Collection, an About Page, and a Contact Page.
 Simplicity and navigability will push your work to the surface, where it should be.

 How-to: design the look and feel of your site:

 When it comes to design, at any time, you can use the left-hand panel (accessible on all pages), to control all aspects of layout and design.
 You can adjust anything on a page level, a collection level or a site wide level.
-Depending on which type of Page you're editing, you'll see either a Page or Collection page styles, in addition to the "Global Styles" options which will allow you to adjust something for the entire site at once.
+Depending on which type of Page you're editing, you'll see either a Page or Collection page styles, in addition to the Site Wide options which will allow you to adjust something for the entire site at once.

 Overwhelmed by options?